oracle/learning-library/enterprise-manageability-library/enterprise_manager/setup-compute/setup-marketplaceoci-freetier.md

 *NOTE 2: The ssh-daemon is disabled for the up to 5 minutes or so while the instance is processing.
 If you are unable to connect and sure you have a valid key, wait a few minutes and try again.*

-*Note 3: It takes about 30 minutes for all Enterprise Manager processes and monitored databases to fully start upon instance creation before you can access the EM console*
+*NOTE 3: It takes about 30 minutes for all Enterprise Manager processes and monitored databases to fully start upon instance creation before you can access the EM console*

 ### Oracle Cloud Shell